ioBanker/docs.bitshares.build/LP-inv.md

 - Withdraw volume
 - Extra payout

+## Can I only add one asset to the Liquidity Pool ?

+No, both assets are needed for deposit.

 ## In which Liquidity Pool should I invest?

 We can not answer this question here, but important criterias are: